MicrosoftDocs/win32/desktop-src/DevNotes/mft-segment-reference.md

 ---
-Description: 'Represents an address in the master file table (MFT).
-The address is tagged with a circularly reused sequence number that is set at the time the MFT segment reference was valid.' ms.assetid: '59d83b95-83fb-4630-8ce4-f58441c748ab'
+Description: Represents an address in the master file table (MFT).
+The address is tagged with a circularly reused sequence number that is set at the time the MFT segment reference was valid. ms.assetid: 59d83b95-83fb-4630-8ce4-f58441c748ab
-title: 'MFT\_SEGMENT\_REFERENCE structure'
+title: MFT\_SEGMENT\_REFERENCE structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MFT\_SEGMENT\_REFERENCE structure